Vehicles with over 15 years of usage will have to be scrapped leading to an increase in the city’s metal waste.

 Sandeep Anirudhan, an environmentalist and founder of Conscious Communities said, “This is an effort to incentivize economic activity and car sales.
 The policy will lead to unnecessary replacement of vehicles in good condition.
 The government prioritizes it over environment and sustainability”.
 He suggested that the government could incentivize retrofitting of vehicles instead of scrapping them.
 “All that needs to be done is replace the combustion engine with electric motor and battery, and we have a non-polluting new vehicle without scrapping,” he said.

-“If they looked through these issues in a holistic manner, the policy would be totally different,” he added.
+“If they holistically looked through these issues, the policy would be totally different,” he added.